florianneukirchen/qgis_adjust_style/README.md

 ### Save and Load Styles
 These buttons provide a quick way to save the styles of all (or all selected) layers.
 You only need to select a folder.
 The filename of the QML files corresponds to the layer name (with bad characters replaced by underscore).
 If there are several layers of the same name, you will get several files with an index value appended.

-With the radiobutton "All Layers + Canvas Background" checked, the background color of the project is loaded/saved as well (a simple text file with color in hex notation).
+With "Canvas Background" checked, the background color of the project is loaded/saved as well (a simple text file with color in hex notation).

 #### Apply a map style to another project
 It even works to save the styles of one project and load them in another one if the layer names of the projects match.
 If not, you can still save the styles of all layers and apply them to individual layers by loading the respective QML file from the QGIS layer properties dialog.